watermint/toolbox/docs/commands/dropbox-team-report-devices.md

 In case of a report become large, a report in `.xlsx` format will be split into several chunks like follows; `report_0000.xlsx`, `report_0001.xlsx`, `report_0002.xlsx`, ...

-# Proxy configuration

-The executable automatically detects your proxy configuration from the environment.
-However, if you got an error or you want to specify explicitly, please add -proxy option, like -proxy hostname:port.
-Currently, the executable doesn't support proxies which require authentication.